isomerpages/moe-marsilingpri/_cca/Clubs/Infocomm Technology (Media Production).md

 students the opportunity to enhance their troubleshooting skills and logical thinking while fostering teamwork through collaboration.</p>
 <p></p>
-<p>View the video below, featuring our students having a whale of a time
+<p>View the video below, featuring our students experimenting with the drones
-experimenting with the drones, figuring out how to steer them in their desired directions.</p>
+and figuring out how to steer them in their desired directions.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Page_under_construction.jpg">
 </div>